mcrco/obsidian/Electricity and Magnetism/Electric Field.md

 This makes sense because as the length of a rod approaches 0, it is simply a point, and we have rederived the expression for the electric field of a point charge.

+# Electric Field Within Shapes

+To solve for electric fields within shapes, we must use [[Gauss's Law]].